rails/rails/guides/source/association_basics.md

 a.first_name == b.author.first_name # => true
 ```

 Active Record supports automatic identification for most associations with standard names.
-However, Active Record will not automatically identify bi-directional associations that contain any of the following options:
+However, Active Record will not automatically identify bi-directional associations that contain a scope or any of the following options:

-* `:conditions`
 * `:through`
-* `:polymorphic`
-* `:class_name`
 * `:foreign_key`

 For example, consider the following model declarations: